By Dana Ullman MPH

 Thus, the homeopathic medicines may eliminate various physical and psychological symptoms, and yet, they cannot alter innate tendencies of the person.

 Treating one’s overall constitutional state is both ancient and futuristic in concept.
-It has been a part of medicine at least since the times of Hippocrates, and it has often been a preferred approach to which simply treat a specific symptom or disease.
+It has been a part of medicine at least since the times of Hippocrates, and it has often been a preferred approach to simply treating a specific symptom or disease.
 Today, constitutional therapies are the ones that aid the immune and defense system and have special value in preventing and treating various acute and chronic conditions.
 The homeopathic method of individualizing a medicine based on the totality of the person’s symptoms is a sophisticated 21st century science.